ViƱales Cuba: Ultimate Traveler’s Guide

 Travel Essential

-Donāt head out on your adventure without comprehensive travel insurance!
+Donā€™t head out on your adventure without comprehensive travel insurance!
 Good travel insurance may cover lost or stolen gear, medical emergencies, delayed or canceled flights, and more.Ā Check out the policies available fromĀ World Nomads or compare plans usingĀ Visitors Coverage.

 3. Visit a Tobacco Farm

-Home to some of the world’s best – truly! – tobacco farms, ViƱales is the place to visit to learn more about one of Cuba’s most famous exports.
+Home to some of the world’s best tobacco farms, ViƱales is the place to visit to learn more about one of Cuba’s most famous exports.
 Farmers grow tobacco on government-owned lands and turn over the majority of their crops to the government but keep a portion for private sales.

 Many local tour guides and tour operators in ViƱales will combine a horseback ride through the National Park with a visit to a tobacco farm, so it’s easy to make this combo excursion part of a ViƱales day trip.
 Or, visit a farm by taking a free ViƱales walking tour!

 ViƱales is all about the views of the mogotes in the National Park – you’ll find many places claiming to have the best views, and I’m sure I’ve written in this article about countless places with stunning views.
-However, overlooking the park on the road into town there is one particular viewpoint worth visiting above all others.
+However, overlooking the park on the road into town, there is one particular viewpoint worth visiting above all others.

-5. Hike the National Park
+5. Hike in the National Park

-You’ll find an array of trails through the park, starting from the edge of town, which you are able to explore yourself or with a guide.
+Hiking through Parque Nacional de ViƱales (ViƱales National Park) is a highlight for nature lovers and one of the best ways to explore the area.
+You’ll find an array of trails through the park, starting from the edge of town, which you are able to explore yourself or with a guide.Ā

 These are some of the best hikes around ViƱales:

-Alternatively, you can rent bikes in town to bike through the area or take a guided bike tour which is a great way to see much more of the park quickly.
+Alternatively, you can rent bikes in town to bike through the area or take a guided bike tour, which is a great way to see much more of the park quickly.
 However, be careful during the rainy season (July through October) as trails will get wet, making biking challenging.

 6. Visit the Caves

-The caves in and around the mogotes of the valley are fascinating, and there are countless, many known only to locals.
+The countless caves in and around the valley are fascinating, many known only to locals.
 While some of them are dry, you’ll also find caves filled with water, perfect for swimming and cooling down in the Cuban heat.
+Here are some of the most well-known and extensive cave systems in ViƱales:

 Cueva del Indio

 An important burial ground for the Guanahatabey indigenous peoples who inhabited the area, in the Cueva del Indio you’ll find a boat to take you on the water through the depths of the cave.
+The cave receives a good number of visitors, and there is a designated parking area and a little souvenir stand that also sells snacks.

 Cueva de San Miguel